wfinsinger/tapas/README.md

 The dataset can be loaded into the R environment
 > load("./Data-In/co_char_data.rda")

-And analysed, for instance, with the following settings (leaving other arguments with their default values)
+and analysed, for instance, with the following settings (leaving other arguments with their default values)
 > co_thresh_loc <- peak_detection(series = co_char_data, proxy = "char",
                                 first = -51, last = 7500, yrInterp = 15,
                                 detr_type = "mov.median", sens = F)